mindy-in-the-cloud/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-I was given a project scenario by Margaret in the first Week 0 video, where I was tasked with creating an ephemeral microblogging platform named Cruddr.
+I was given a project scenario by Margaret in the first Week 0 video, where I was tasked with creating an ephemeral microblogging platform named Cruddur.

 ## Required Homework / Tasks